wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         The `loadConfig` function reads the chain configuration from the `config.json` file, and the `selectChain` function allows the user to interactively choose the source and target chains for deployment.
 The user is prompted in the terminal to select which chains to use, making the process interactive and user-friendly.

+    3. Set up provider and wallet:

+        The scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
+This wallet is responsible for signing the deployment transaction:

+        ```typescript
+        --8<-- "code/tutorials/messaging/cross-chain-token-contracts/snippet-4.ts:55:57"
+        ```

-    3. Deploy the `CrossChainSender` and `CrossChainReceiver` contracts:
+    4. Deploy the `CrossChainSender` and `CrossChainReceiver` contracts:

         === "`CrossChainSender`"
             ```typescript